SogoCZE/jai_parser/readme.md

 ## Try

-The `cmd` directory contains an example program that parses the entry file and follows all `#import` and `#load`.
+The `cmd` folder contains an example program that parses the entry file and follows all `#import` and `#load`.
 The program generates an `out` folder with JSON files each representing each parsed file.

 ### Example